tihmstar/futurerestore/COMPILING.md

   * By default it will remove cmake and cache and reconfigure for each subsequent build.

   The compiled binary will be located at:
-  * `cmake-build-release/src/futurerestore` for release build
+  * `cmake-build-release/src/futurerestore` for release builds
   * `cmake-build-debug/src/futurerestore` for debug builds

+  Otherwise you can install the binary via:
+  * `make -C cmake-build-release install` for release builds
+  * `make -C cmake-build-debug install` for debug builds